folkhart/.github/PROJECT_SUMMARY.md

-# 🧁 Muffin Quest - Project Summary
+# 🧁 Folkhart - Project Summary

 ## What We Built